Perturbing Isoradial Triangulations: Deforming Delaunay lattices and operators

 \begin{Rem} There is no such a compact expression for the variation of the conformal Laplacian $\Deltaconf$ in the general case.
-In particular, the variation of the weight associated to an edge $\ue= \overline{\uu\uv}$ will depend on the discrete derivatives of $F$ both at the north triangle $\uf_\mathrm{n}$ and the south triangle $\uf_\mathrm{s}$ of the oriented edge $\vec{\ue} = (\uu, \uv)$, which are a priori independent (see figure~\ref{triangles}). \end{Rem} We can of course make the substitution $z \mapsto z_\epsilon$ in formula \ref{thetaform} for the north south angles and formally define
+In particular, the variation of the weight associated to an edge $\ue= \overline{\uu\uv}$ will depend on the discrete derivatives of $F$ both at the north triangle $\uf_\mathrm{n}$ and the south triangle $\uf_\mathrm{s}$ of the oriented edge $\vec{\ue} = (\uu, \uv)$, which are a priori independent (see figure~\ref{triangles}). \end{Rem} We can, of course, make the substitution $z \mapsto z_\epsilon$ in formula \ref{thetaform} for the north and south angles (which express the angles as a difference of arguments of edge vectors)